Skip to main content

 Among the Commission’s decisions was rejecting fossil fuel expansion and pressing the utility to better phase out two outdated, polluting coal plants.
 The orders come as scientists confirm exposure to particulate matter pollution from coal plants and other sources decreases the chance of surviving COVID-19.

-Along with a rate hike, DTE will continue to charge its residential customers 9 cents more per kilowatt hour than its industrial customers -- far above the national average.
+Along with a rate hike, DTE will continue to charge its residential customers 9 cents more per kilowatt hour than its industrial customers, far above the national average.
 This will happen as Michiganders spend more time at home because of COVID-19, using more electricity to refrigerate their food, keep their families warm and keep their lights on, all while on restricted budgets.

 “As so many families are struggling to afford their bills during the current crisis, DTE needs to be working harder to limit the burden of its costs that are shouldered by residential and small business customers,” said Amy Bandyk, executive director of the Citizens Utility Board of Michigan.
 “In Friday’s order, the Commission took some important steps for low-income customers by denying any increase in fixed charges and by removing the cap on the number of customers who can participate in the utility’s low-income bill assistance programs.
 It also didn’t allow DTE to raise rates as high as the utility originally requested.
 But the order continues the worrying trend of DTE proposing – and the Commission approving – rate hikes on its residential and small business customers while industrial customers’ rates stay flat.”